lucasXiaofan/MacOS-Personal-Assistent/memory/user_instruction.md

 ## [2025-11-12 21:13:50]
-Future actions: Track academic resources for LLM agent development.
+Future actions: Track academic resources for LLM agent development. follow instruction below step by step when record paper:

-when record paper
-- try to record the url through search online tool
+1. use search online tool: try to record the url, BibTeX formatted citation and basic info
-- save the abstract if possible
-- try to find the github
+2. use search online tool: with the paper's name and try to find github, if no github found, report no github find
-- leave a session waiting for user's review on the paper
+3. leave a session waiting for user's review on the paper
-- track the paper as md file.
+4. record the paper tracking inside /Users/xiaofanlu/Documents/github_repos/hackathon-umass/memory/papers , with the paper name as md file
+5. use create_task to remind user 2 days later about review the paper